 Oops I forgot to show the butter!
 I suggest to use salted or unsalted based on your preference.

 Remove Apple Cores

 After you remove the cores, place in a baking dish.
-A Pyrex casserole dish works well, especially when you need to make enough for a group.
+A Pyrex casserole dish or baking sheet works well, especially when you need to make enough for a group.

 Fill Apples With Ingredients

 There’s the butter!
 Bake for at least 30 minutes.
 Depending on your oven and apple size, this may take longer.

 You can also serve with whipped cream or Cool Whip.
 Or be very indulgent and top with both!
 No judgment ha ha!

 Pin to your recipe board!

 So yummy and easy.
 A perfect easy dessert to make for last minute company.
 Of course you can double up the ingredients if you need to make more than just two.
 If you use large apples, you can split one.
 I share one with my son and it is just enough, especially after adding vanilla ice cream on the side!